Skip to content

 Cluster headache

 Cluster headache is a debilitating neurological condition of recurrent and severe head pain, often displaying marked periodicity.
-Headaches attacks can occur up to eight times a day and are typically one sided, with associated autonomic symptoms.
+Headache attacks can occur up to eight times a day and are typically one sided, with associated autonomic symptoms.
 Using familial genetic analysis, Dr Southgate has previously determined that cluster headache has marked locus heterogeneity, likely due to the existence of multiple causal genes.

 Her current research is examining the genetic architecture of cluster headache through genome-wide association studies (GWAS) and whole-exome sequencing in families.
 She is an active member of the International Consortium for Cluster Headache Genetics, an international effort to detect genetic risk factors for cluster headache.
 Together, they recently published the results of the first GWAS meta-analysis in cluster headache (Winsvold et al. 2023).